-- iDVR-PRO8 and iDVR-PRO16 CCTV DVRs can support up to 5 simultaneous remote viewers.
+- iDVR-PRO CCTV / HD Security Camera DVRs can support up to 5 simultaneous remote viewers.
 These DVRs analog CCTV cameras, 1080p AHD cameras, and 1080p HD-TVI cameras.

 - Geovision PC based DVRs can serve 200 video channels simultaneously.
 So for example, if you have 5 cameras being accessed at the same time for all users, the Geovision system can support 40 simultaneous users.

 - The NUUO NVRmini network video recorder can server 32 channels simultaneously.